eksctl-io/eksctl/CONTRIBUTING.md

   you are trying to solve, not how you solved it.)
   Guide your reviewers through your solution by highlighting key changes and implementation choices.
 Try and pre-empt any obvious questions they may have.
-Providing screenshots or snippets of output is very helpful to demontrate new behaviour or UX changes.
+Providing snippets (or screenshots) of output is very helpful to demonstrate new behaviour or UX changes.
+(Snippets are more searchable than screenshots, but we wont be mad at a sneak peek at your terminal envs :eyes: .)

 1. **The change has been manually tested.** If you are supplying output above then that can be your manual test, with proof :clap: .